 Worry is often the block that prevents us from using emotion focused coping.
 If you can’t stop thinking about a problem it’s difficult to give yourself a break or do a fun activity.
 For some advice on how to deal with worry, click here.

 Did you find this article helpful?
-If you have any questions on this topic write them in comments section at the bottom of this page and we’ll reply as soon as possible.
-We enjoy reading comments and opinions from our readers.
+If you have any questions on drug or alcohol problems please write them in comments section at the bottom of this page and we’ll reply to you as soon as possible.

 This is the UK’s National Health Service’s (NHS) guide to reducing stress.